Liberty Grove, New South Wales: Amenities

 The Liberty Grove complex contains swimming pools, tennis courts, basketball court, gymnasium, village green and parks, function room and entrances to Rhodes and Concord West.
 Rhodes Waterside shopping centre is 100m from the northern entrance.

 Transport

-Vehicle access to Liberty Grove is available from Homebush Bay Drive and Oulton Ave.
+Vehicle access to Liberty Grove is available only from Homebush Bay Drive and Oulton Ave, in the northwest and north.

 The northern (vehicle) entrance is a ten-minute walk to Rhodes railway station and the southern (pedestrian) entrance is a ten-minute walk to Concord West railway station and Bicentennial Park.

-Settlers Boulevard, Liberty Grove is accessible from the east by bicycle and foot from an underpass on Queen St Concord West between Castlestead Street and Coonong Road.
+Despite being physically contiguous, Liberty Grove is not directly accessible from Concord West by car.
+However, Settlers Boulevard, Liberty Grove is accessible from the east by bicycle and foot from an underpass on Queen St Concord West between Castlestead Street and Coonong Road.
 It is also accessible in the north by bicycle and foot from Rhodes and Concord West at Oulton Avenue.
 From the south it may be accessed by cyclists and pedestrians at Concord Avenue off King Street, which leads to Concord West, North Strathfield and Olympic Park.